Girona in Giro 🌺 What to See & Do in Springtime

 Visit Girona Cathedral

-Eventually, we emerged into the sunshine of the a large piazza, and entrance to the cathedral.
-Entrance tickets cost €7 (or €5 for the over 60s).
+Eventually, we emerged into the sunshine of a large piazza, and the entrance to the cathedral.

-The cathedral itself is interesting enough, housing an enormous central organ.
+The cathedral itself is interesting enough, sporting an enormous central organ.
 Ranged around the interior walls are dozens of chapels dedicated to (and housing) the remains of prominent clergy.
-Some of these date back as far as the 10th century.

 Included in the entry price are multi-language headphones that provide useful background and interesting anecdotes concerning the interred celebrities, as well as details on the construction of their chapels.